This post may contain affiliate links. Please see my disclosure policy for details.

 You can visit all the Shakespeare museums or just stroll around this quaint market town in the countryside.
 It’s full of gorgeous timber frame houses, parks and cafés overlooking the River Avon.

 After you’re finished sightseeing and applauded your final curtain call, you’ll need a place to rest your head.
-The Arden Hotel Stratford Upon Avon have some sumptuous rooms and suites for the night fit for a queen.
+The Arden Hotel Stratford Upon Avon has some sumptuous rooms and suites for the night fit for a queen.

 Here’s all you need to know about this luxury property!